mia-katrin/Modbots/README.md

 The source code is found in the folder */Modbots_top*.

+The code for the controllers is found in */Modbots_top/modbots/modbots/controllers*.

 ## Gene mutation rates

 All probabilities are scaled by the current mutation rate (f.ex global_mut_rate/nr_modules).